eriksjolund/mariadb-podman-socket-activation/README.md

 ### Create a new MariaDB instance listening on a TCP socket

-To create the new MariaDB instance _demo_ that listens on the TCP port 8090
+Create a TCP socket from which the new MariaDB instance _demo_ will be started via  _socket activation_:

 ```
 systemctl --user start mariadb-tcp@demo.socket